udacity/cd0037-API-Development-and-Documentation-project/backend/README.md

-# Backend - Full Stack Trivia API
+# Backend - Trivia API

 ## Installing Dependencies for the Backend

+### Installing Dependencies

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-2. **Virtual Enviornment** - We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
-Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+2. **Virtual Environment** - We recommend working within a virtual environment whenever using Python for projects.
+This keeps your dependencies for each project separate and organized.
+Instructions for setting up a virual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-3. **PIP Dependencies** - Once you have your virtual environment setup and running, install all of the required packages we selected within the `requirements.txt` filed by navigating to the `/backend` directory and running:
+3. **PIP Dependencies** - Once your virtual environment is setup and running, install the required dependencies by navigating to the `/backend` directory and running:

 ```bash
 pip install -r requirements.txt
 ```

-4. **Key Dependencies**
+#### Key Pip Dependencies

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.